frcdesign/FRCDesign.org/docs/resources/educators-guide/introduction/thestages.md

 ## Stage 0
 Setup (Estimated time: 30 minutes)
 The objectives of Stage 0 are to set up an Onshape account, install necessary Featurescripts and MKCad, and familiarize students with basic Onshape navigation.
 Verification for this stage involves ensuring students have completed setup and can access their Onshape account.

 ## Stage 1 Fundamentals (Estimated time: 8-16 hours)
 Stage 1 has several prerequisites from the Onshape Learning Center, including courses on Introduction to Sketching, Part Design Using Part Studios, Multi-Part Part Studios, and Onshape Assemblies.
 These prerequisites typically take 3-7 hours to complete, but are essential if a student is starting from 0 Onshape Experience.
 The stage itself is divided into five modules:

-- 1A focuses on basic FRC part modeling
+1A focuses on basic FRC part modeling

-- 1B covers power transmissions
+1B covers power transmissions

-- 1C helps practice cad skills through a series of 8 exercises while introducing several new COTS parts
+1C introduces top-down design with simple layout sketches, and teaches a wide variety of FRC Concepts through simple example projects.

-- 1D introduces top-down design within the context of a robot and walks through starting a subsystem for a robot, creating a swerve drivetrain from main layout sketch to assembly.
+1D goes into the overal structure of an FRC Robot's CAD model, from master sketching to the top level assembly.

-- 1E teaches the general subsystem CAD workflow through adding onto the drivebase started in the prior module.
+1E teaches the general subsystem CAD workflow through adding onto

-Verification for Stage 1 involves checking project completion in the classroom, and making sure assemblies look right.
+Verification for Stage 1 involves checking project completion in the classroom, using version history and edit logs to ensure authenticity of work.
 Following Stage 1, there is a transition period to Stage 2 consisting of 10 practice projects designed to reinforce CAD skills.

 ## Stage 2 Mechanism Design (Estimated time: 25-40 hours)